TheWolverine - Commit Tracker: How Future Wolverines Performed Over The Weekend

 RELATED: Rising 2022 In-State ATH Tyrell Henry Talks Michigan

-The Skinny: Michigan offensive line commit Raheem Anderson led his team up front both run blocking and protecting the quarterback in a 52-0 win over Detroit Cody.
+The Skinny: Michigan offensive line commit Raheem Anderson led his team up front in a 41-19 Cass Tech win over arch rival Detroit King in the Public School League championship game on Saturday.

 Season Stats: In the two games in which stats were available, Anthony has racked up 187 receiving yards with one touchdown.

-Ambrose Wilson finds Michigan commit Andrel Anthony wide open down the field for a 47-yard TD.
-Trojans now lead 14-0 late in the first quarter. pic.twitter.com/Alz2dS69JG— Nathaniel Bott (@Nathaniel_Bott) October 9, 2020

 The Skinny: Michigan linebacker commit Junior Colson's Brentwood (Tenn.)
-Ravenwood squad fell, 31-23, to Nashville (Tenn.)
-Christ Presbyterian Academy over the weekend.
+Ravenwood squad improved to 5-4 on the season with a 55-10 win over Smyrna (Mich.)
+High over the weekend.

 Season Stats: In the three games in which stats were available, Colson has 20 total tackles, four tackles for loss, one sack and a quarterback hurry, while playing both inside and outside linebacker.
 He also has a 90-yard kickoff return for a touchdown this season.

 The Skinny: IMG Academy, led by Michigan quarterback pledge J.J.
-McCarthy and center commit Greg Crippen, picked up a win at Duncanville (Texas) High, 41-14.
+McCarthy and center commit Greg Crippen, picked up a 56-6 win against Columbus (Ohio) Bishop Sycamore, to improve to 6-0 on the season.
+IMG is still ranked as the No. 1 team in the entire nation, per MaxPreps.

 While Crippen was solid blocking up front, McCarthy was shining behind his center and future Michigan teammate McCarthy threw for 250 yards and three touchdowns, completing 19-of-30 attempts, all while playing on a sprained ankle.